 Molly

 Molly is a synthetic or man-made drug that acts as a stimulant and hallucinogen.
-This means that it not only increases nerve activity in the brain but it also produces mind-altering side effects like hallucinations.
+This means that it not only increases nerve activity in the brain, but it also produces mind-altering side effects like hallucinations.
 MDMA is usually sold in tablet or capsule form.
 When taken, Molly produces side effects like increased energy, distortions in time and perception, and enhanced enjoyment from sensory experiences.

 Due to its excitatory effects, ecstasy is a common drug of abuse at clubs, festivals, and raves because it “enhances” the user’s experience.
 However, as with many other drugs, there are people who mistake the pleasurable sensations they feel as proof that Molly is safe.
-Users are often blinded by the temporary euphoria it produces and neglects its dangers.
+Users are often blinded by the temporary euphoria it produces and neglect its dangers.
 Molly often contains a variety of harmful chemicals referred to as cutting agents.
 These cutting agents could be anything from methamphetamine to ketamine to a cough suppressant called dextromethorphan, and these chemicals increase the drug's side effects and users’ risk of a Molly overdose.

 Cocaine